networktocode/schema-enforcer/README.md

 ALL SCHEMA VALIDATION CHECKS PASSED
 ```

-If we modify one of the addresses in the `chi-beijing-rt1/dns.yml` files so that it's value is the boolean true instead of an IP address string, then run the `schema-enforcer tool`, the validation will fail with an error message.
+If we modify one of the addresses in the `chi-beijing-rt1/dns.yml` file so that it's value is the boolean `true` instead of an IP address string, then run the `schema-enforcer` tool, the validation will fail with an error message.

 ```cli
 bash$ cat chi-beijing-rt1/dns.yml